immohitrathi/robot-simulation/README.md

 ### `CI=true npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner and runs all tests in the application.<br>

 ### `npm run build`